St. Mary's Orthodox Syrian Cathedral, Kandanad

-Kandanad Valiyapally aka St. Mary's Orthodox Cathedral, Kandanad is a cathedral in the Kandanad village of Ernakulam District of Kerala.
-Believed to have been originally constructed circa 4th century AD, it has been administered by Diocese of Kandanad of the Malankara Orthodox Syrian Church.
-From 1974 to 2019, the Jacobite Syrian Orthodox Church administered the cathedral.
+Kandanad Valiyapally St. Mary's Orthodox Cathedral, Kandanad is a cathedral in the Kandanad village of Ernakulam District of Kerala.
+Believed to have been originally constructed circa 4th century AD, it has been administered by Diocese of Kandanad West of the Malankara Orthodox Syrian Church.
+From 1876 it was under Kandanad Diocese, the Malankara Orthodox Syrian Church administered the cathedral.